endlessalpacaYT/Fortnite-Backend-Guide/README.md

 - Understanding of RESTful APIs

 ## Section Guide:

+### This guide is split into sections and parts (Subsections) this is to help split the guide into different areas of focus to enforce your understanding of that particular part.

 - Section 1 -- The Basics : With a basic understanding of javascript on the server you should be able to complete this section for the start of creating your own custom fortnite backend!